-Thus, these findings lead to the rejection of the third Null Hypothesis as well.
-In terms of fluency in writing, it can be surmised that pre-task instruction aids fluency in writing in two principal ways: First, it facilitates process and text planning for content and organization.
-This is reflected in the pre-task instructors organize the information that needs to be conveyed, establishes the setting and describes the characters, identifies the main events, and evaluates them will find the pressure on working memory lessened during on-line assembly (Raab, 1992, cited by Zimmerman, 2000) Second, pre-task instruction may help to increase L2 writers’ confidence in their ability to write clearly and effectively and, for this affective reason, may reduce their need to engage in extensive monitoring, Zimmerman found that writers revise more when writing in their L2 than in their L1.
-Chenoweth and Hayes (2001) found that L2 writers who were more proficient wrote more fluently than less proficient writers; pre-task planning, therefore, may compensate for lack of L2 proficiency where fluency is concerned.
+Accordingly, these results lead to reject the third Null Hypothesis as well.
+With regard to fluency in writing, it can be conjecture that pre-task instruction assist fluency in writing in two major ways: First, it simplifies process and text planning for content and organization.
+This affects the pre-task instructors organize the information that requires to be conveyed, establishes the setting and describes the characters, identifies the main events, and evaluates them will find the pressure on working memory lessened during on-line assembly (Raab, 1992, cited by Zimmerman, 2000) Second, pre-task instruction may aid to boost L2 writers’ confidence in their capability to write clearly and effectively and, therefore, may reduce their need to engage in extensive monitoring, Zimmerman found that writers revise more when writing in their L2 than in their L1.It was find by Chenoweth and Hayes (2001) that L2 writers who were more skilled wrote more fluently than less skilled writers; pre-task planning, hence, may compensate for lack of L2 proficiency where fluency is dealt with. .
 The results of this study support the findings of the previous studies suggesting significant differences among the groups with different task conditions.

 The result of this study, also, support Foster & Skehan(1996 ) ideas, believe that a number of studies have shown that when learners have the opportunity to plan a task before they do it, they are more fluent than when planning is not possible.
-Task repetition is said to be particularly useful to increase learners’ fluency and complexity.
-Probably because “when learners know what they are going to talk or write about they have more processing space available for formulating the language needed to express their ideas with the result that the quantity of the output will be enhanced and also the fluency and complexity” (Ellis, 2003, pp.246-7).
+Task repetition is recognized to be especially beneficial to promote learners’ fluency and complexity.
+Perhaps the reason is that “when learners know what they are going to talk or write about they have more processing space available for formulating the language needed to express their ideas with the result that the quantity of the output will be enhanced and also the fluency and complexity” (Ellis, 2003, pp.246-7).
 An alternative view, promulgated by Robinson, is that pre-task planning simplifies the task and thus obviates the need to attend closely to form during performance but assists automatic access to stored language and so leads to greater fluency.

 Conclusion

 The key finding of this research , as discussed in the preceding chapters was as follow : First , the analyses indicated that there is reasonably positive correlation between pre-task instruction , task rehearsal and some aspects of learners’ writing .
 This study revealed that learners with having opportunity, pre-task instruction and task rehearsal try to improve their writing.
 Secondly, the study showed that there is a significant positive correlation between task rehearsal, pre-task instruction and EFL learners’ writing achievement.
 In other word, having higher opportunity in pre-task instruction and task rehearsal, the higher the learners’ achievement in writing.
-In summary, it is clear that pre-task instruction enhances learner output in a written task.
-This is manifested in greater quantity, fluency, and complexity of language, although such planning appears to have little effect on accuracy.
+In summary, it is obvious that pre-task instruction raises output in a written task.
+This is revealed in higher degree, fluency, and complexity of language, although such planning seems to have little effect on accuracy.

 5.1.
 Implications of the study

 Teachers and researchers are well-aware of teacher on EFL learners’ writing and achievement.
-We can hypothesize that having opportunity, pre-task instruction and task rehearsal can influence learners’ writing and achievement in different settings and it is not context bound.
-It is also important that educational contexts, as well as schools’ administrators provide high opportunity in order to increase pre-task instruction and task rehearsal so that EFL learners’ writing will be improved.
+We can assume that having opportunity, pre-task instruction and task rehearsal can affect learners’ writing and achievement in different settings and it is not context bound.
+It should also be noted that educational contexts, as well as schools’ administrators provide high opportunity to promote pre-task instruction and task rehearsal so that EFL learners’ writing will be improved.